 More tips on how to narrow or broaden your topic

 - Academic OneFile or Academic Search Premier is where you will find citations and some full text articles.

-- For more specific information on your topic you can choose from subject databases closest to your topic.
-If you know what database you need, go to the list of Databases.
+- For more specific information on your topic you can choose from subjects closest to your topic.
+If you know what database you need, go to the list of databases.

 Find Web sites